WrecklessAbandon/anagram/readme.md

 ```
 The resources/ directory must be adjacent to the anagram executable.
 The resources/anagram file and the resources/wordlist file are the only files that need to be in the resources directory.

-For the sake of brevity, I'll refer to "virtual cores" and "physical cores" as a processor.
-The applied solution will fully utilize a multi-core system.
-That is, if you have 32 processors available then all 32 processors will be used to find the solution.

-In my experiment, I used a Zen 3 5950x and utlized all 16 physical cores plus an additional 16 threads via simultaneous multithreading (SMT) for a total of 32 processors.
-The hard and easy solutions take less than 100 milliseconds to compute and the medium difficulty solution takes approximately 83 seconds to compute. _The more processors that are available then the faster that the solution can be computed due to the multithreading implementation of this algorithm._ The algorithm can be forced to use a single thread but the default is to use all processors available.
+The implementation of the solution algorithm will use as many threads & cores that are available on the system.

 # My Anagram Phrase Solution

+### 1. Canonical Sort & Filter the Word List
-1. Every word is sorted by its letters, this is how anagrams are detected.
-The sorted word is placed as a key in an associative container with the values as a list of the unsorted words, EG:
+Every word is sorted by its letters, this is how anagrams are detected.
+Each sorted word is used as a key in an associative container (hashmap) whose values are the original, un-sorted word, EG:
+**Sorted word:**
+"inkns"
+**Original words:**
+"sink", "skin"
+**Stored in an associative container (hashmap):**
-"ikns":["sink", "skin"]
+"ikns": ["sink", "skin"]

+Duplicate words are filtered out as they are being added to the associative container.
+There are many ways to do this, refer to the code for implementation details.

+### 2. Further Filtering of the Word List
+Words that have letters which cannot be found in "Poultry Outwits Ants" are filtered out.
+This includes words with ' apostrophes.

+Words that contain more letters than what are found in "Poultry Outwits Ants" are also excluded, an example might be "Apple" where there are 2 of the letter "P" present and only 1 of the letter "P" found in the original anagram phrase.

+This level of filtering brings the total possible words from 99,175 down to 1,179.

+### TODO: The above is good, cleanup the bottom
+### .3
-2. "poultry outwits ants" is sorted and stored in its own container; a hashmap.
-The hashmap keys are the letters without spaces and the values are the quantity of the letter, EG:
+"poultry outwits ants" is sorted and stored in its own container; a hashmap.
+The hashmap keys are the letters (excluding spaces) and the values are the quantity of the letter, EG:
 A:1
 I:1
 L:1